sturnberg/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Views.md

 ---

 # Stream Views
-SdsStreamViews (or stream views) provide flexibility in the use of SdsTypes.
+SdsStreamViews (or stream views) provide flexibility in the use of SdsTypes and allow you to expose data as a different type.
 While you cannot actually change the properties of SdsTypes themselves, the stream views feature enables you to create a view of a selected SdsStream that appears as if you had changed the SdsType on which it is based.
 You create a stream view by choosing a source and target type then a set of mappings between properties of those two types.
 Using a stream view to leverage existing SdsType properties is preferable to creating a new SdsType, because the SdsStream that is based on the SdsType continues to function with its previously archived stream data intact.
 For more information, see [Update Stream Type](xref:sdsStreams#update-stream-type).

 ## SdsStreamView fields and properties table
 <a name="streamviewpropertiestable"></a>